310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 But I do think it's pretty excellent for a children's show.

-I forgot which series this was, but… I remember a scene where someone close to the protagonist fell ill to a chronic disease, and he had the opportunity to save them if he joined sides with the villains.
+I forgot which series this was, but… I remember an episode where someone close to the protagonist fell ill to a chronic disease, and he had the opportunity to save them if he joined sides with the villains.

 His close friend helped him time and time again, so he wanted to save them at any cost, but he knew they wouldn't forgive him for tainting his own hands for their sake.